liviobisogni/tanksimulator/README.md

 To compile the project:

-1. Move the `TanksProject-master` folder (from now on referred to as `TanksProject-master/`) where thou prefer.
+1. Move the `tanksimulator` folder (from now on referred to as `tanksimulator/`) where thou prefer.
-2. Launch a terminal window and navigate to `TanksProject-master/`.
+2. Launch a terminal window and navigate to `tanksimulator/`.
 3. Type:

     ```